CogentRedTester/mpv-dvd-browser/README.md

     DOWN            move cursor down the list
     UP              move cursor up the list
     Ctrl+r          rescan dvd and refresh the browser

+## File Browser
+While this swcript works perfectly well on its own, I have also designed it to interface with my script [mpv-file-browser](https://github.com/CogentRedTester/mpv-file-browser).
+If you use both scripts and enable the options `file_browser` for this script, and `dvd_browser` for the other then entering the `dvd-device` directory from file-browser will automatically pass control to this script.
+The following file-browser keybinds will also be enabled when in the dvd-browser:

+    LEFT            move back to the directory above dvd-device in file-browser Home            open the directory of the currently playing file in file-browser Shift+HOME      open the file-browser ROOT

+Also make sure that you are using just the file-browser keybind, you can overwrite the keybind for this script by putting `MENU script-binding browse-files` in input.conf.

 ## Menu Loop
 Normally when mpv is playing a DVD title it enters an infinite loop of the menu screen after playback moves beyond the last chapter of track.